kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 - I talked to Rem in the morning.
 	- Asked what he senses on me, faintly fiendish.
 Now he also senses it on himself, conflicting with the celestial.
 	- Lewis cast Remove Curse on Rem, nothing happened.
 Told him to wait until the full moon.
 Said he would take care of Rem, he wasn't going to lose anyone.
 	- I talked to Lewis in the morning, said Demons are capable of change.
 Lewis apologized for being brash.
 Also thinking about the hand.
+He said he would take my words into consideration.
+I asked about the hand, if he made a decision about it.
+Lewis feels guilty about not using the hand, maybe he could have prevented the outcome of the fight, Rem getting infected.
+	-